attowatt/frekvensHack/README.md

 ![](pictures/013.jpg)
 ![](pictures/014.jpg)

 There are two horizontal bars sitting under the frame, each holding four more srew nuts.
 Two of these nuts are visible – remove them.
 Then take out the bars.
+Leave the other two nuts in place (as seen on the pictures).

 ![](pictures/015.jpg)